hzamani/socket.io-auth/README.md

 };

 require('socket.io-auth')(io, auth, function(socket){
-  // use socket as before to impediment other signals socket.on('ping', function(data){
+  // use socket as before to implement other signals socket.on('ping', function(data){
     socket.emit('pong', data);
   });